 B.S. and M.S., National Taiwan University; Ph.D., Northwestern University

-Pei-Chih Lee is a research specialist at the Smithsonian Conservation Biology Institute's (SCBI) Center for Species Survival.
+Pei-Chih Lee is a research specialist at the Smithsonian Conservation Biology Institute's Center for Species Survival.
 Lee’s research includes both basic and applied reproductive biology, focusing on feline species.
 Using the domestic cat model, she is developing a more economical preservation technique that allows gametes and tissues to be stored without the need of liquid nitrogen.

-Lee earned her bachelor's degree in zoology and Master of Science degree in molecular medicine from National Taiwan University.
+Lee earned her bachelor's degree in zoology and Master of Science in molecular medicine from National Taiwan University.
 She earned her doctorate in molecular biosciences from Northwestern University.
-She joined SCBI as a post-doctoral researcher in 2012, where she worked alongside Pierre Comizzoli to apply her expertise in molecular biology to the study of feline reproduction.
+She joined the Smithsonian Conservation Biology Institute in 2012, where she works alongside Pierre Comizzoli to apply her expertise in molecular biology to the study of feline reproduction.

 Lee, Pei-Chih and Comizzoli, Pierre.
 2019.
 Desiccation and supra-zero temperature storage of cat germinal vesicles lead to less structural damage and similar epigenetic alterations compared to cryopreservation.
 Molecular Reproduction & Development, 1822-1831. https://doi.org/10.1002/mrd.23276

 Lee, P. C., Wildt, David E. and Comizzoli, Pierre.
 2018.
 Proteomic analysis of germinal vesicles in the domestic cat model reveals candidate nuclear proteins involved in oocyte competence acquisition.
 Molecular Human Reproduction, 14-26. https://doi.org/10.1093/molehr/gax059